matthewp/haunted/readme.md

 #### useLayoutEffect

 The function signature is the same as `useEffect`, but the callback is being called synchronously after rendering.
-Updates scheduled inside `useLayoutEffect` will therefore be flushed synchronously, before the browser has a chance to paint.
+Therefore, updates scheduled inside `useLayoutEffect` will be flushed synchronously before the browser has a chance to paint.

 Most of time, it is preferable to use `useEffect` to avoid blocking visual updates.